VWO Testing

 Image source: GrowthHackers

 You can create leaderboards for ideas submitted, experiments run, or even the win rate of each of the experiments.
-Though, as with any choice in metric, be careful of unintended incentives.
+However, as with any choice in metric, be careful of unintended incentives.

 For example, if you create a leaderboard for the win rate, it’s quite possible that people may be disincentivized from trying out crazy, creative ideas.
 It’s not a certainty, but keep an eye on your operational metrics and what behaviors they encourage.